DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 You can expect to pay between about £11,000 and £16,000, plus living costs, to train; fees vary between training providers.

-Alternatively, you can apply for a salaried teacher training course, when you’ll earn money while you train in a school.
+Alternatively, you can apply for a salaried teacher training course, and earn money while you train in a school.
 However, these courses are competitive and you will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.

 ### Financial support

-Any financial support, including a potential reduction to the home fee rate (which is set at a maximum of £9,250) is dependent on your immigration status.
+Any financial support, for example a reduction in your fees to the rate paid by UK applicants (set at a maximum of £9,250) is dependent on your immigration status.
 Most international candidates will not be eligible for financial support.

 <div class="inset">
   <h3>Already living in the UK?</h3>